One-to-1/SQL-Database-for-Attendance-System-Python/README.md

 ## Overview

-This package provides a robust solution for tracking employee attendance with features for managing identities and attendance records.
+This package provides a robust solution for tracking student attendance with features for managing identities and attendance records.
 The system uses SQLAlchemy for database operations and can be easily integrated into various Python applications.

 ## Installation